 Indicted US Rep. Collins: I’m running, will serve if elected

-He says he’ll actively campaign for election to a third term while fighting the federal charges filed last month.
+Collins wrote that he’ll actively campaign for election to a third term while fighting the federal charges filed last month.
 He faces Democrat Nate McMurray.